Each year, I find myself being drawn to neutral tones more and more.

 Neutral nail colors come in a surprisingly wide variety of shades.
 Neutral tones are basically any colors that won’t show up on a color wheel.
 They generally don’t compete with other colors but instead act as a supporting background shade.

-You can easily break them down by looking at the main colors: white, beige, grey, black, brown, and blue.
+You can easily break neutral colors down by looking at the main groups of neutral colors: white, beige, grey, black, brown, and blue.

 Some of these color groups will overlap (for example, a warm, pearly off-white might have a hint of beige) but these are generally the main groups that any neutral nail colors will fit into.